Francine McNiff

 Francine Valerie McNiff (24 March 1948 - 2 April 2015) was a legal scholar, and was the first female state magistrate in Victoria, Australia.

+She completed a thesis in 1977 regarding children's court establishment in Victoria, at Monash University.
+In 1979 she produced a guide to the children's court practice.

-She was appointed Children's Court Stipendary Magistrate in August 1983 after working a senior legal officer within the Victorian public service.
+She was appointed Children's Court Stipendary Magistrate in August 1983 after working as a senior legal officer within the Victorian public service.

 In November 2013, the University of Melbourne created the Francine V McNiff Chair in Human Rights Law, in recognition of her contributions to the field.

-She is the author or co-author of a number of books including Guide to children's courts practice in Victoria and Criminal liability for Australian computer abuse in the early 1980s.